-The main ingredient in this apple crumble is the apples!
+The main ingredient in this crumble recipe is the apples!
 They are the star of the dessert.
 The rest of the ingredients, which are pantry staples, combine to make the apples really shine.
-Scroll down for the complete recipe with ingredient measurements.

 - Sugars: We used a combination of granulated sugar and brown sugar in this crumble recipe.
 You could use all of one or the other if you prefer.

 - Flour: The flour helps thicken the sauce in the apple crumble.

 - Spices: We only used two spices in this recipe: ground cinnamon and ground nutmeg.
 You could add a little allspice as well!